A coupled finite element-virtual element method for thermomechanical analysis of electronic packaging structures: Numerical discretization methods

 where $\alpha, \beta = 1, 2, 3$ index the polynomial basis functions $p_\alpha \in \mathcal{P}_1(E)$, and $i = 1, 2, \ldots, n_v$ indexes the basis function $\psi_i$ of $\mathcal{V}_T^h(E)$ corresponding to the $i$-th vertice of the polygonal element.

 For the temperature field $T^h$, the bilinear form on each element can be decomposed as

 In Eq.~\eqref{eq:bilinear_decomposition}, the first term on the right-hand side represents the consistency term computed from the integral of projected functions in element $E$.
-The second term represents the stabilization term that accounts for the energy associated with the non-polynomial component of the solution.
+The second term is the stabilization term that represents the energy contribution of projection residuals $T^h-\Pi^{\nabla} T^h$ and $\varphi^h-\Pi^{\nabla} \varphi^h$ .
+This stabilization term is essential in VEM formulations to ensure that the stiffness matrix is positive definite and full rank.

 The element thermal stiffness matrix consists of two parts

 where $\mathbf{K}_E^{th,\mathrm{c}}$ is the consistency stiffness matrix and $\mathbf{K}_E^{th,\mathrm{s}}$ is the stabilization stiffness matrix.